awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

    Output:

    ```
-   [ℹ]  using region us-west-2
+   [ℹ]  using region region-code
-   [ℹ]  setting availability zones to [us-west-2a us-west-2c us-west-2b]
+   [ℹ]  setting availability zones to [region-codea region-codec region-codeb]
-   [ℹ]  subnets for us-west-2a - public:192.168.0.0/19 private:192.168.96.0/19
+   [ℹ]  subnets for region-codea - public:192.168.0.0/19 private:192.168.96.0/19
-   [ℹ]  subnets for us-west-2c - public:192.168.32.0/19 private:192.168.128.0/19
+   [ℹ]  subnets for region-codec - public:192.168.32.0/19 private:192.168.128.0/19
-   [ℹ]  subnets for us-west-2b - public:192.168.64.0/19 private:192.168.160.0/19
+   [ℹ]  subnets for region-codeb - public:192.168.64.0/19 private:192.168.160.0/19
    [ℹ]  using Kubernetes version 1.14
-   [ℹ]  creating EKS cluster "my-cluster" in "us-west-2" region
+   [ℹ]  creating EKS cluster "my-cluster" in "region-code" region
    [ℹ]  will create a CloudFormation stack for cluster itself and 0 nodegroup stack(s)
-   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=us-west-2 --name=my-cluster'
+   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=region-code --name=my-cluster'
-   [ℹ]  CloudWatch logging will not be enabled for cluster "my-cluster" in "us-west-2"
+   [ℹ]  CloudWatch logging will not be enabled for cluster "my-cluster" in "region-code"
-   [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=us-west-2 --name=my-cluster'
+   [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=region-code --name=my-cluster'
    [ℹ]  1 task: { create cluster control plane "my-cluster" }
    [ℹ]  building cluster stack "eksctl-my-cluster-cluster"
    [ℹ]  deploying stack "eksctl-my-cluster-cluster"
    [✔]  all EKS cluster resource for "my-cluster" had been created
-   [✔]  saved kubeconfig as "/Users/ericn/.kube/config"
+   [✔]  saved kubeconfig as "/Users/username/.kube/config"
    [ℹ]  kubectl command should work with "/Users/ericn/.kube/config", try 'kubectl get nodes'
-   [✔]  EKS cluster "my-cluster" in "us-west-2" region is ready
+   [✔]  EKS cluster "my-cluster" in "region-code" region is ready
    ```

-   This cluster was created in the following Availability Zones: *us\-west\-2a us\-west\-2c us\-west\-2b*\.
+   This cluster was created in the following Availability Zones: **region\-code*a *region\-code*c *region\-code*b*\.

 1. For each Availability Zone in your cluster, use the following `eksctl` command to create a node group\.
 Substitute the *variable text* with your own values\.
 This command creates an Auto Scaling group with a minimum count of one and a maximum count of ten\.

    ```
-   eksctl create nodegroup --cluster my-cluster --node-zones us-west-2a --name us-west-2a --asg-access --nodes-min 1 --nodes 5 --nodes-max 10 --managed
+   eksctl create nodegroup --cluster my-cluster --node-zones region-codea --name region-codea --asg-access --nodes-min 1 --nodes 5 --nodes-max 10 --managed
    ```

 ## Cluster Autoscaler Node group Considerations<a name="ca-ng-considerations"></a>